kricsleo/waterfall-flow/README.md

 - Support dynamic and unlimited columns
 - Support different kinds of children within the same waterfall
 - Auto layout without specifying width or height of children
-- Using natural document flow which is more reliable than `absolute` layout
+- Using natural document flow which is more reliable than the most common `absolute` layout

 ## Getting Started